Mortgages

 Part 3

-You’ll need to save for a deposit and find out how much you can borrow.
+You’ll need to save for a deposit and do some research to find out how much you can borrow.

 Next, you should: